 \section{The Archimedean zeta function and polarizations on nearby cycles}

-In this section, we connect the theory of complex polarized Hodge modules to the poles of Archimedean zeta functions.
+In this section, we establish a new connection between the theory of complex polarized Hodge modules and the poles of Archimedean zeta functions.
 We fix once and for all a complex manifold $X$ and a holomorphic function $f : X \to \mb{C}$.